 Programmer diary — programmer productivity experiment #1

-One of the most intriguing ideas described in the book “How Google works” is writing “snippets.”
+One of the most intriguing ideas described in the book “How Google works (referral program link)” is writing “snippets.”
 In this case, the snippets are tiny status reports, status reports that resemble tweets.
 They are something that requires no more than a few minutes of work, so people have no excuses.

 The only purpose of the snippets is to communicate programmer’s progress and accomplishments to the management.
 Programmers post snippets in a place where everyone employed in the organization can see them.

 Snippets includes the most important activities and achievements of the week and quickly conveys what the person is working on right now.